-Both administrative staff and students describe the wide range of colleagues who may be contacted, and students seem happy with this flexibility, particularly valuing the "one stop shop" provided by student services and the open-door policy.
+Both administrative staff and Nicosia students describe the wide range of colleagues who may be contacted, and students seem happy with this flexibility, particularly valuing the "one stop shop" provided by student services and the open-door policy.
 We were pleased to hear that financial support for students whose personal situation changes during their programme is available.
-At the time of the visit, physical student support structures (e.g. counselling services, student union representation, career advisory) were not yet operational at the Athens campus.
-It remains to be seen how responsive and accessible these services will be once the first cohort is enrolled.
-The student-centred approach promoted by the institution must be translated into local practices to ensure parity of experience and wellbeing.

 Current UNIC (Y5 and Y6) students at Athens are Greek-speaking students only.
-This will most likely change when the new study programme launches.
-As with the Nicosia parental institution patient contact will have to be either with selected patients (English-speaking ones) or accompanied by translation services.
+While the majority of students at the Athens branch are anticipated to be Greek speaking, this will not be universal and will need to be carefully monitored in terms of interpreter provision, and potentially patient engagement.
+As with the Nicosia campus, for non Greek speakers, patient contact will have to be either with selected English-speaking patients or accompanied by translation services.
 We trust UNIC to draw upon its vast experience with this challenge and establish reliable systems to cater for those needs.
-As in Nicosia, making non-native students take more mandatory lessons in Greek may be helpful - as also suggested by Nicosia students.
+As in Nicosia, making non-native students take more mandatory lessons in Greek may be helpful - as also suggested by (non-native) Nicosia students.